Faye2122/yfei0054_9103_tut5/MajorProject/README.md

 # Chosen Interaction Method: **Time**

-# Part 2: Comparison with Group Members
+# Part 2: Differences with Group Members

 - **Time-Driven Visual Effects**
   Unlike my group members, who may use direct controls to manipulate certain elements, my animation is entirely time-driven.
 The particle colors, motions, and background flickering evolve naturally over time.
 - **Gradient Transition Handling**
   To avoid unnatural color transitions (e.g., pink or green), I introduced a nighttime image as the target color for interpolation.
 This ensures a smooth and contextually appropriate transition between day and night.
 - **River Particle Motion**
-  While all group members worked on river animations, my implementation integrates noise and time-based logic to achieve a unique, non-repetitive, and organic motion.
+  All our group members worked on lake animations, but my implementation integrates noise and time-based logic to achieve a non-repetitive, and organic motion.

 ---